 District Courts

-Brosnahan graduated from the University of Minnesota Law School and worked as an assistant county attorney in Olmsted and Dakota counties before becoming a judge.
+Hansen trailed Brosnahan by 11 percentage points.
+She graduated from the University of Minnesota Law School and worked as an assistant county attorney in Olmsted and Dakota counties before becoming a judge.
+Hansen stressed in his campaign that Brosnahan's seat should be filled by someone who is popularly elected, not appointed.

-In the second Ramsey County race, Judge Timothy Mulrooney won the race over Winona Yang, who worked as an adjunct professor at Mitchell Hamline School of Law and served as an assistant to a Ramsey County commissioner.
+In the second Ramsey County race, Judge Timothy Mulrooney was challenged by Winona Yang, who worked as an adjunct professor at Mitchell Hamline School of Law and served as an assistant to a Ramsey County commissioner.
 Mulrooney gained the seat in 2016 by appointment from former Gov. Mark Dayton.
 He was elected to a six-year term in 2018.
+Mulrooney had 59% of the vote.

-In the Fourth Judicial District, Hennepin County Judge Matthew Frank defeated challenger Christopher Leckrone, a legal and compliance executive.
-Frank has served since 2023, when he was appointed by Walz.
+In the Fourth Judicial District, Hennepin County Judge Matthew Frank has served since 2023, when he was appointed by Walz.
 Prior to his time on the bench, Frank worked for more than two decades in the Minnesota Attorney General's Office.
+Frank received about 72% of the vote, comfortably beating challenger Christopher Leckrone is a legal and compliance executive.

 Voters in the sprawling Seventh Judicial District, which covers 10 counties across central and western Minnesota, had the option to re-elect Judge Timothy Churchwell, who was appointed to the bench in 2017 and elected in 2018.
 Challenger Joel Novak, an attorney who lives in Alexandria, has run for other offices in the state, including the Seventh Congressional District as a Republican in 2020.
 Churchwell won in a close race, garnering just under 51% of the vote.

-In a rare open judicial race in northeastern Minnesota, two candidates went head-to-head this November after prevailing in a five-way primary in the Sixth Judicial District.
+In a rare open judicial race in northeastern Minnesota, two candidates went head to head this November after prevailing in a five-way primary in the Sixth Judicial District.
 Shawn Reed won about 54% of the vote, beating Gunnar Johnson.
 Johnson spent much of his career working for the state Attorney General's Office in northeastern Minnesota and as city attorney for Duluth.
 He currently works in private practice.
-Reed, who worked on contract for the city of Hermantown after college and as a partner and shareholder in three law firms, is currently practicing out of his own firm.
+Reed, who worked on contract for the city of Hermantown after college and as a partner and shareholder in three law firms, is currently practicing out of his own firm, Bray & Reed Ltd.